 Dealing with the death of a loved one.

-Looking back and remembering a day that she held me, while fixing up my owies and wiping away my tears.
-How it felt to have her comforting me as I sat there and choked back those tears of pain.
+Sometimes, I look back on how she held me while fixing up my owies and wiping away my tears.
+I remember how it felt to have her comforting me as I sat there and choked back those tears of pain.
 I can imagine the sound of her voice, the scent of her Ivory soap and shampoo she'd used that day.